Vlsir/Hdl21Schematics/readme.md

 - Comparing the inferred dot locations with those stored in the SVG
 - If the two differ, reporting a warning to the user

-Differences between the inferred and stored dot locations _do not_ cause the schematic to fail to load.
-The editor will simply report the difference to the user and display the inferred dots.
+Differences between the inferred and stored dot locations are logged and reported.
+They _shall not_ generate a `SchematicError`.

 ---